peteretelej/guid-generator/src/pages/gotchas.md

 # Gotchas and Common Pitfalls When Working with GUIDs

-When working with GUIDs, there are several things to watch out for, along with common pitfalls when copying GUIDs from online sources.
-Here is a succinct summary of these concerns and best practices for working with GUIDs across different programming languages:
+When working with GUIDs, there are several things to watch out for:

 1. **Collision risk**: Although the probability is extremely low, there is a small chance that two generated GUIDs might collide.
 Be aware of this risk, especially when generating GUIDs at a massive scale.